Protecting Mobile Devices

 - Backup your data: This can be done easily and quickly.
 Once stored on the cloud, your data is safe and can be retrieved even if your device is lost or stolen.

 - Encrypt data on smartphones: Keep your data, be it contacts information, emails, or company documents, safe, by encrypting the data on your smartphone.
 While encrypting data is standard in some devices, others require special applications.
-Your IT supplier will be able to help you with this.
+Our IT support in the London will be able to help you with this.

 - Make use of fingerprint/passcode verification: This is a safety measure that prevents thieves from opening your smartphone.